donovantanyl/AI-Navigation-Flask-Application/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 844 images.
+The dataset includes 842 images.
 Bus-route-number are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:
-* Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)
-* Auto-contrast via adaptive equalization

 The following augmentation was applied to create 3 versions of each source image:

+The following transformations were applied to the bounding boxes of each image:
-* Random shear of between -30° to +30° horizontally and -24° to +24° vertically
+* Random brigthness adjustment of between -25 and +25 percent